PhosCity/muxkt/README.md

 muxkt config -h
 ```

-If you're running the script for the first time, I advise you to run `muxkt config add` to add as many projects as you have and their corresponding path to the config.
-Project with space is not valid.
+If you're running the script for the first time, I advise you to run `muxkt config add` to add as many projects as you have with their names, their path and their folder structure to the config.
+Project name with space is not valid.

 The following output of `muxkt mux --help` should give you a pretty decent idea of what is available to you while muxing.
 However, you can always just run `muxkt mux` and the program will guide you to do everything interactively as well.